Ik-Emmanuel/EDA_kaggles_911capstonedata/README.md

 > what was the most occuring emergency.
 > what emergencies occured most for each day of the week.
 > The  number of emergency calls from each township

+ ## Tools

+ I worked with the jupyter notebook under the anaconda packag. using python 3.6.
+ The dataset "911.csv" was the csv file containing the data